bacelar/jasmin/DesignDoc.md

 returning to the example presented above, module `A` accesses `fd` through intermediate modules, thus "hiding" the constituents of the full identifier for `fd`.

-## Use of qualifiers to disambiguate different instantiations:

 A more conveniente (and standard) approach is to introduce **qualifiers** to disambiguate between different objects.
-When importing a module, it **can** be assigned to a qualifier that would give access to the symbols defined on it.
+When importing a module.
+A module **can** be assigned to a qualifier that would give access to the symbols defined on it (possibly, in sub-modules).

 ```
 // MODULE D(P)